tgerov/tgerov.github.io/content/posts/2022/how-to-configure-bridge-on-bond-with-networkmanager/index.md

 +++
-title = "How to Configure Bridge on Bond With Networkmanager" date = "2022-12-13T16:42:19+02:00" author = "Tsvetan Gerov" authorTwitter = ""
+title = "How to Configure Bridge on Bond With NetworkManager" date = "2022-12-13T16:42:19+02:00" author = "Tsvetan Gerov" authorTwitter = ""